codinglabsong/aging-gan/README.md

 ```

 ## Data
-The `prepare_dataset` function downloads CelebA automatically and creates train, validation, and test splits.
-Images are center‑cropped and resized to 256×256.
+Place the aligned UTKFace images under `data/utkface_aligned_cropped/UTKFace`.
+The `prepare_dataset` function builds deterministic train/val/test splits and applies random flipping, cropping and rotation for training.
 Each split is divided into *Young* and *Old* subsets for unpaired training.

 ## Training
 Run training with default hyper‑parameters: